alexissdev/LanguageLib/README.md

 The class in the Bukkit module is called "Configuration" and in the Bungee module they are called "FileManager" and "BaseFileManager".

 # Important fact
-in case you want to use your own classes, the bukkit module depends on a class that extends "YamlConfiguration", and the Bungee module depends on a "Configuration" class that defaults to BungeeCord
+in case you want to use your own classes, the bukkit module depends on a class that extends "Configuration", and the Bungee module depends on a "Configuration" class that defaults to BungeeCord

 # Bukkit Example